bruno-manzoni-wendt/manufacturing-anomaly-tracker/README.md

 Result: Established a structured, data-driven anomaly management process, enabling prioritization of issues, systematic root cause elimination, and improved production reliability, cutting 18% of anomalies.

+> **Disclaimer:** This repository contains scripts that have been modified to replace sensitive information with example placeholders for privacy and portfolio purposes.